 A separate SBOM MUST be generated for each software version.
 If any component changes, a new software version MUST be assigned.
 (Section 3.1)

-BOM References
+Logical Components and BOM References

 SBOMs of used components MAY be referenced instead of merged, if they are TR-03183-2 compliant.
 The SBOM provider is responsible for availability of referenced SBOMs.
 When referencing, the referencing SBOM MUST extract and include creator, name, and version from the referenced BOM.
 (Section 3.2.5, 5.1)